-Erik originally hails from the East Coast, living in New York City and New Hampshire before moving to the Valley to attend college.
-He earned his Bachelor of Arts degree in political science in 2011, and a Master of Public Administration in 2013, both from California State University, Fresno.
-Prior to joining the OCED team, Erik volunteered as an office assistant for the City of Clovis Finance Department, and was a California State Assembly intern for the 31st district through the Kenneth L. Maddy Institute.
-He has also served as an energy correspondent for a Bay Area based nonprofit, where he studied and reported on energy related issues in Fresno County.
+Erik originally hails from the East Coast before moving to the Valley to attend Fresno State, where he received a Bachelor of Arts in political science and a Master of Public Administration degree.
+Prior to joining the OCED team, Erik was a legislative scholar intern through the Kenneth L. Maddy Institute.
+He has also served as an energy correspondent for a Bay Area based nonprofit, where he studied and reported on energy related issues in Fresno County

 Shelby Gonzales, Finance Director

 Shelby Gonzales is finance director for OCED, overseeing the fiscal and technical activities that support all of OCED’s initiatives and sponsored projects.
 A San Joaquin Valley native, Shelby was raised in the farming community of Turlock.
 Prior to joining OCED in 2010, she was a grant accountant at the California State University, Fresno Foundation.
 Previous positions include associate director of Budget and Planning at San Diego State University, and account analyst in the Extramural Funds Department for the University of California, San Diego and for the University of California, Los Angeles.
 Shelby earned a Bachelor of Science degree in political science from California Baptist College (now University) in 1982, and a Graduate Diploma in computer science-applied science from Swinburne University of Technology in Melbourne, Australia, in 1998.